-We implement the following cleaning and disinfection measures for frequently touched surfaces:
+All sites implement the following cleaning and disinfection measures for frequently touched surfaces:

-- Custodial staff will clean and/or disinfect frequently touched surfaces at least daily. - Cleaning and disinfecting supplies will be made accessible to all staff members for use throughout the day. - Cleaning and disinfecting supplies meet EPA standards.
+- Custodial staff cleaning and/or disinfecting frequently touched surfaces at least daily. - Cleaning and disinfecting supplies are accessible to all staff members for use throughout the day. - Cleaning and disinfecting supplies meet EPA standards.